rfay/presentation-upsun-mcp/slides/presentation-upsun-mcp.md

 ## What is an MCP and Why does it matter?

-- Focus AI using specific, defined tools, instead of having it do whatever it thinks it should do.
+- Focus AI agent by using specific, defined tools, instead of having it do whatever it thinks it should do.
 - The potential is great.
-The present situation isn’t perfect
+The present situation isn’t perfect.

 ---

 ## What can the Upsun MCP do?
 - Apology about title “Using MCP to Build an Upsun Site”… It can’t do that.
+- Look at available tools
+- List almost everything.
+- Pause/unpause

 ---

 ## What can the GitHub MCP do?

+- List available tools

 ---